AlphaSue/clean_data_course_proj/README.md

 The final step uses the melt and dcast commands to reformat the data applying a function to evaluate the means for each measurement for each activity and each subject.
 This is the part of the script dependent on the `reshape2` library for running.
 Please install if `library(reshape2)` causes issues.

+The reformatted data represents a tidy data set.

+The column names of the measurements, while not conforming precisely to the course recommendations of column and row names, i.e., avoid whitepsace, periods, and underscores in names, represent a compromise between keeping them clear and human readable.

 The tidy data set produced can be read in by

     data_read <- read.table("tidy_data_of_means.txt")